Accessibility

 Non-accessible content

-Most of my hobbies are visual, so some content is not fully accessible to some people with a visual impairment.
-The following steps have been taken to improve their accessibility where possible:
+Most of my hobbies are visual, so some content relies on sight.
+The following steps have been taken to improve its accessibility where possible:

 Art, design and puzzles